Home About Us PARC Campaigns Programs Success Stories Events News Adopt Frequently Asked Questions Contact Us

 Located at the side of the office, this shows the number of animals currently being cared for at the shelter

-The Muriel Jay Multi-purpose Hall
+Muriel Jay Multi-purpose Hall

-A venue for humane education, seminars and meetings.
+Named after PAWS's founder Muriel Jay, the multi-purpose hall serves as a venue for humane education, seminars and meetings.
 Volunteers, students and visitors gather here to be oriented on animal welfare in general, PAWS’ mission and vision and how working together could make a difference in the lives of animals.

 Newly admitted cats and kittens are kept in this area for observation until they are cleared for admission to the kittenery, or for spay/neuter surgery before moving to the cattery .
 They usually stay here for about two weeks, dewormed and given supplements in preparation to shelter life.
 If a cat or kitten is diagnosed with an infectious disease, an immediate transfer to the Feline Sick Bay is made.

-Cattery & Kittenery
+Cattery and Kittenery

 All cats who passed the quarantine period and already spayed/neutered and vaccinated against rabies are kept in this area.
 A special feature of this cattery & kittenery is the "catwalk", a small connecting bridge between the indoor and the outdoor cattery, where felines can relax, feel the air and enjoy the sun.
 It is also in the outdoor cattery where visitors and potential adopters can experience "cat heaven" while interacting with our friendly felines.